vegaprotocol/specs/protocol/0000-on-chain-treasury.md

 - Transfer by governance: a governance proposal can be submitted to transfer funds either from a market's insurance pool or from the network wide per-asset insurance pool into the on chain treasury account for the asset.
 (Not required for MVP/Sweetwater)

 - Transfer transaction: a transaction submitted to the network may request to transfer funds from an account controlled by the owner’s private key (i.e. an asset general account) to the Network Treasury.
-(TODO: Not required for MVP/Sweetwater IF Funding by deposit is implemented)
+(TODO: Not required for MVP/Sweetwater)

 ### Funding by deposit

 A deposit via a Vega bridge may directly specify the Network Treasury as the destination for the deposited funds.
 The deposited funds would then appear in the Network Treasury account

-(TODO: Not required for MVP/Sweetwater or perhaps at all IF Funding by transfer transaction is implemented)

 ### Funding from fee revenue (future — placeholder)